gregpalmr/alluxio-ray-fsspec-example/README.md

 ### Step 9.
 Load a test data set into the Alluxio cache

-For machine learning and training workloads, Alluxio Enterprise allows you to pre-load data from your training data sets into the Alluxio cache.
+For machine learning and training workloads, Alluxio allows you to pre-load data from your training data sets into the Alluxio cache.
 For this non-prod example environment, a portion of the NYC taxi ride data set has been staged in the MinIO S3 bucket.
 View the NYC taxi ride data set using the Alluxio CLI command:

     alluxio fs ls -R /data/nyc-taxi-csv